 - Amazing car seat and stroller in one

 - Fewer features than a dedicated stroller

 - Rain cover sold separately

 We hope that you have enjoyed our review of the best strollers for travel and have found just the stroller that you are looking for.
 Each of the strollers that we have looked at has their own strengths and weaknesses.

-Our overall favourite is the Baby Jogger City Tour Compact which we feel is the best all-rounder and has covered all of the bases well enough to be your main stroller.
+Our overall favourite is the Baby Jogger City Tour Compact which we feel is the best all-rounder and one of the best compact strollers around.
+It has covered all of the bases well enough to be your main stroller.